oceanprotocol/docs/developers/ocean-cli/install.md

 export RPC='XXXX'
 ```

 Furthermore, there are additional environment variables that can be configured to enhance the flexibility and customization of the environment.
-These variables include options such as the metadataCache URL and Provider URL, which can be specified if you prefer to utilize a custom deployment of Aquarius or Provider in contrast of the default settings.
+These variables include options such as the metadataCache URL and Provider URL, which can be specified if you prefer to utilize a custom deployment of Aquarius or Provider in contrast to the default settings.
 Moreover, you have the option to provide a custom address file path if you wish to use customized smart contracts or deployments for your specific use case.
-Remeber setting the next envariament variables is optional.
+Remember setting the next environment variables is optional.

 ```bash
 export AQUARIUS_URL='XXXX'